Experience of violence

 Source: Australian Bureau of Statistics – Personal Safety Survey (PSS) | Data source overview

-The data in the graph and the table below show the proportion of adults with disability (aged 18 and over) who have experienced violence since age 15, compared with adults without disability, grouped by age.
-In 2016, 62% of people with disability aged 25–44 reported they had experienced violence since age 15, compared with 31% for those aged 65 and over.
+The data in the graph and the table below show the proportion of adults with disability (aged 18 and over) who experienced violence since age 15, compared with those without disability, grouped by the number of incidents of violence.
+In 2021–22, 14% of adults with disability reported that they had experienced violence once, and 39% reported they had experienced violence more than once.

 More detailed data by age group are shown in the table.